 • In August 2015, Stanley co-hosted the BBC1 show Sunday Morning Live with Sian Williams, and appeared in a live TV debate, with musician and writer Ana Matronic and playwright Bonnie Greer.

-• In February 2017, Stanley Qubit made history by becoming the first real robot to appear in a dramatisation of Isaac Asimov’s ‘I, Robot’ stories, on BBC Radio 4.
+• In February 2017, Stanley Qubit made history by becoming the first real robot ever to appear in a dramatisation of Isaac Asimov’s ‘I, Robot’ stories, on BBC Radio 4.
 The robot voiced several background characters in the week-long adaptation (a B7 production for Radio 4), alongside Chris Middleton, who also appears.

 Stanley Qubit is available for hire via his own website at www.stanleyqubit.com.
 Chris can incorporate him into speeches on robotics, AI, and automation.

-Having Stanley Qubit on stand at business events guarantees visitors, attention, tweets, and social media shares, and for schools he can give pupils a memory to last a lifetime: the day a real robot stood up and said ‘Hello’.
-Along with the BBC, clients have included media agencies, captains of industry, IT leaders, charities, private individuals, and primary schools.
+Having Stanley Qubit on your stand at business events guarantees visitors, attention, tweets, and social media shares, and for schools he can give pupils a memory to last a lifetime: the day a real robot stood up and said ‘Hello’.
+Along with the BBC, clients have included media agencies, captains of industry, IT leaders, charities, private individuals, and schools.

 Stanley is quite capable of introducing himself, as he does in the video, below.
 Like all NAO robots, he calls himself by his brand name.
 Prepare to be amazed…